Senipah/VBA-Better-Array/docs/api/methods/IsSorted.md

 : Optional

 Description
-: The index of the column to be extracted.
-Only applies to multi-dimensional or jagged arays.
-If ommitted, or exceeds the bounds of the array, the first column will be used.
+: The index of the column to be to be used when determining if the entries are in order.
+Only used in multi-dimensional or jagged arrays with a depth of 2.

 ### Returns